ranggarifqi/react-product-management/README.md

 # Employee Log Admin

-The project is create using `create-react-app` (https://github.com/facebook/create-react-app).
+The project is created using `create-react-app` (https://github.com/facebook/create-react-app).

 ## Description